 Filling in the Details

-Having a final goal keeps the company focused and pushes employees towards meeting those ends.
+Having a final goal keeps the company focused and pushes employees toward meeting those ends.
 Filling in your OKR to meet these incremental stages represents your company’s strategy.
-Identify what you must achieve in the next twelve months to stay on track and lay out step-by-step details of how to complete this work.
+Identify what you must achieve in the next twelve months to stay on track and layout step-by-step details of how to complete this work.

 Now, we know that you probably have a few questions about how to get started with OKR.
 To help you out, we’ve compiled a few of the most common questions to clear up any confusion.